Take a double exposure in-camera

 2) Image with a pattern — vague, blurry, or refined and clear all work great

-Step 2: Find your structure image
+Step 2: Find your structure image for the double exposure

 You can work with a client or subject for this or you could photograph a Starbucks drink — just find something with a clear structure.
 And no, I'm not saying I'm at Starbucks again or anything.